 But what do the British public think about their government’s efforts to help Ukrainian refugees?
 The Development Engagement Lab surveyed a nationally-representative sample of British adults and found that 57 percent of respondents say the government should be doing more.
 Among those, 37 percent say the government should be doing a lot more.
 By comparison, a quarter of the public believe the government is doing enough, while only 7 percent say the government is doing either a bit too much or far too much.
 On the whole, the message is clear: The public largely believe the government should do more to help Ukrainian refugees.

-Breaking down this support by political affiliation shows that Labour voters are most likely to call for more support: 76 percent say the government should do more, while 12 percent believe it’s doing too much and only 3 percent say it’s doing too much.
+Breaking down this support by political affiliation shows that Labour voters are most likely to call for more support: 76 percent say the government should do more, while 12 percent believe it’s doing enough and only 3 percent say it’s doing too much.
 Still, Conservatives largely also support dedicating greater government resource to Ukrainian refugees: 44 percent say the government should do more, while 42 percent believe it’s doing enough, and only 8 percent think it’s doing too much.
 In terms of policy change, our data shows there is bipartisan support for reviewing assistance for Ukrainian refugees either en route to or already in the UK.

 Are the public willing to do more?